dmaleknia/dmaleknia/README.md

 - 👋 Hi, I’m @dmaleknia
-- 👀 I’m interested in sous vide cooking, music production, and technology education.
-- 🌱 I’m currently an Enterprise Business Representative at GitHub working with the mid-market account management team.
+- 🌱 I’m currently an Account Manager at GitHub working with corporate accounts.
-- 💞️ I’m looking to collaborate on outreach projects for CS education that empower engineers from non-traditional backgrounds.
 - 📫 How to reach me... dmaleknia@github.com

 <!---